 - Fishing industry: the Department for Agriculture, Environment and Rural Affairs (DAERA) is providing three months of financial support to fishing businesses.
 The support is being delivered by monthly payments, which vary depending on the size of the vessel.

 - Small Business Support Grant: The scheme provides a one-off grant of £10,000 to small businesses in receipt of the Small Business Bonus Scheme or Rural Relief; a one-off grant of £10,000 to businesses eligible for the Small Business Bonus Scheme, but who applied for Nursery Relief, Business Growth Accelerator Relief, Disabled Relief or Fresh Start; a one-off grant of £10,000 to charities in receipt of any Charitable Rates Relief or Sports Relief, but otherwise eligible for the Small Business Bonus Scheme.
 An extension to the scheme provides a 75% grant on all subsequent properties.
-The scheme closes to new applications at 5pm on 10 July 2020.
+The scheme closed to new applications on 10 July 2020.

 - Business Rates / Non-Domestic Rates: There are a few automatic reliefs to support businesses in 2020/21, including a 100% non-domestic rates relief for businesses in the retail, hospitality and leisure sectors; a 1.6% non-domestic rates relief for all properties across Scotland (this effectively reverses the planned inflationary increase for the year); and a 100% non-domestic rates relief for Scottish airports, organisations providing handling services for schedules passenger flights at Scottish airports and Loganair airline.
 There is also information available on mygov.scot.